-Class 9 Role of Male for Dignified Menstruation
+Role of Non-Menstruators for Dignified Menstruation

-Male is one who is born without a uterus.
+Non-Menstruators is one who is born without a uterus.
 Those with uterus and having male identity or Trans men are not included here because they are under the category of persons born with uterus and we have already discussed them.

-You may have curiosity that men don't menstruate so why should they know about and work on menstruation.
-Every man has a responsibility and role to make menstruation dignified as everyone is born from menstrual blood.
+You may have curiosity that Non-Menstruators don't menstruate so why should they know about and work on Menstruation.
+Every Non-Menstruator has a responsibility and role to make menstruation dignified as everyone is born from menstrual blood.

-Many people may feel that men are violent or brutal because news media mostly provide information about the involvement of male persons' violence on those persons born with uterus.
-Here, we need to understand that males are not violent by birth and all males are not violent.
+Many people may feel that Non-Menstruators are violent or brutal because news media mostly provide information about the involvement of Non-Menstruators violence on those persons born with uterus.
+Here, we need to understand that Non-Menstruators are not violent by birth and all Non-Menstruators are not violent.

-The society is to blame because the society has not created awareness on the fact and not taught them that males are also born because of menstrual blood, they need to respect those who menstruate, and they should stand and speak against the violence on menstruators.
-So, especially schools can have wider dialogues and increase the number of exemplary children and males.
+The society is to blame because the society has not created awareness on the fact and not taught them that Non-Menstruators are also born because of menstrual blood, they need to respect those who menstruate, and they should stand and speak against the violence on menstruators.
+So, especially schools can have wider dialogues and increase the number of exemplary children and Non-Menstruators.

 First and foremost both born with uterus and without uterus are human beings.
-And we need to understand that when they are born, they must get the opportunity to live as humans and the right to live as humans is equal to everyone.
+And we need to understand that when they are born, they must get the opportunity to live as human and the right to live as human is equal to everyone.

-And, traditionally, mostly males are involved in decision making, for example, father at home, male head teacher in school and male prime minister in the country.
-By mobilizing those males who are in the decision making positions, it's important to work to minimize or eliminate violence against menstruators, and take legal actions against the perpetrators.
+And, traditionally, mostly Non-Menstruators are involved in decision making, for example, father at home, Non-Menstruator head teacher in school and Non-Menstruator prime minister in the country.
+By mobilizing those Non-Menstruators who are in the decision making positions, it's important to work to minimize or eliminate violence against menstruators, and take legal actions against the perpetrators.

-Samir Pariyar from Western Nawalparasi is an exemplary male who has been working to make menstruation dignified.
-He started working for dignified menstruation in home, neighbourhood, and school while he was working in a child club.
-Despite various challenges while working for dignified menstruation, he has established himself as a gentleman through discussion, talks, and regular studies for better strategies.
+Samir Pariyar from Western Nawalparasi is an exemplary Non-Menstruator who has been working to make Menstruation Dignified.
+He started working for Dignified Menstruation in home, neighbourhood, and school while he was working in a child club.
+Despite various challenges while working for Dignified Menstruation, he has established himself as a gentleman through discussion, talks, and regular studies for better strategies

 He was saddened when he knew that his mother was practicing discrimination by not going to the kitchen, not worshipping and following untouchability.
-Then through self-study and sharpening his leadership, established himself as a best gentleman for dignified menstruation.
-He led and guided his family to make his home a dignified menstruation friendly home.
+Then through self-study and sharpening his leadership, established himself as a best gentleman for Dignified Menstruation.
+He led and guided his family to make his home a Dignified Menstruation friendly home.
 He convinced his family.
 He and his family celebrated when his sister had menarche.
-He is trying his best to make every festival a dignified menstruation festival and through social media, appeals to everyone for making dignified menstruation friendly societies.
-To acknowledge and encourage him for his commendable contribution on dignified menstruation, the Government of Nepal awarded him with a cash prize of 1 lakh rupees and a certificate along with the Youth Prize in 2080 B.S.
+He is trying his best to make every festival a Dignified Menstruation friendly social media, appeals to everyone for making Dignified Menstruation friendly societies.
+To acknowledge and encourage him for his commendable contribution on Dignified Menstruation, the Government of Nepal awarded him with a cash prize of 1 lakh rupees and a certificate along with the Youth Prize in 2080 B.S.

 We need more children like Samir to change conservative and patriarchal thinking.
-Who are the men and children like Samir in your school?
+Who are the Non-Menstruators and children like Samir in your school?
 Please search and learn from them.